nmfs-ost/noaa-fit-resources/_posts/2021-07-30-version-control2.md

 date: 2021-07-30
 toc: true
 categories:
-  - onboarding
+  - Developer Resources
 tags:
-  - version-control
   - git
+  - GitHub
+  - software
-  - github
+  - developer resources
 ---

 There are many resources available on version control.
 Here is a simple overview as it relates to the NOAA Fisheries Integrated Toolbox.